 A few of the resorts, especially the deluxe resorts, put up some minor decorations in observance of the holiday.

 The Contemporary Resort and the Grand Floridian usually have displays of artistically decorated chocolate eggs.
 Sometimes, some of the other deluxe resorts also have chocolate egg displays.

-Even though Disney World doesn’t go all out for Easter, you absolutely can make it a memorable trip for your family if you are celebrating Easter at Disney World.
+Even though Disney World doesn’t go all out for Easter, you absolutely can make it a memorable trip for your family if you want to celebrate Easter at Disney World.
 Here are some tips and ideas to create your own celebration:

 - Decorate your hotel room for Easter.
 Bring some small decorations and put them up around your room.
 It will help put your family in a festive mood.
 (Just be sure to not do anything that may damage the room.)

 - Have a special meal on Easter.
 Even if you don’t normally do sit down meals at Disney World, make an exception to celebrate Easter.
-Remember to make advanced reservations before your trip.
+Just remember to make advanced reservations before your trip.

 - Bring and wear your Easter clothes.
 Now, you probably don’t want to tour the parks in suits and dresses, but you can pack Easter themed outfits that are appropriate for riding rides.

 - Have your own Easter egg hunt.
 If your kids are small, bring some plastic eggs and their baskets and have a mini egg hunt in your room or the grassy areas around your hotel.